sheafk/ios-fibo-finder-ios-0616/README.md

 2. Navigate to the `FISAppDelegate.m` implementation file.
 Use autocomplete to define the method implementation to return `nil` so that the build will succeed.
 Run the tests with `⌘` `U`to see that they fail.

-3. Modify the implementation of `arrayWithFibonacciSequenceToIndex:` to create a new `NSMutableArray` variable called `sequence` that also serves as the `return` object.
+3. Modify the implementation of `arrayWithFibonacciSequenceToIndex:` to create a new `NSMutableArray` variable called `sequence` that also serves as the method's `return` at the end of the implementation.

 4. To build the sequence in the array, we're going to need a loop.
 Between creating the `sequence` array and returning it, declare a `for` loop whose counter is limited by `index + 1` and increments by one.